laiagomezmessia/RentalPricesBCN_MidProject/README.md

 ### Seasonal Analysis:
 - Use statistical methods to identify seasonal patterns in rental prices.
-- Examine specific months for consistent increases or decreases in prices and contracts.
+- Examine specific quarters for consistent increases or decreases in prices and contracts.

 ## Machine Learning